Yakaanil2006/Image-Caption-Generator/README.md

 ---

-# 1️⃣ Importing Required Libraries
+# 1️⃣ Import Required Libraries

-The project starts by importing essential libraries.
+The project starts by importing necessary libraries.

 ```python
 import numpy as np